jamsocket/plane/README.md

-**Note:** This branch is an in-progress rewrite of Plane!
-Please poke around, but don’t use it in production yet, and don’t be surprised if documentation is missing or inconsistent.
+**Note:** This branch represents a recent rewrite of Plane.
+Feel free to poke around, but we recommend [talking to us](https://discord.gg/N5sEpsuhh9) before using it in production.
+See the [0.3.x branch](https://github.com/drifting-in-space/Plane/tree/plane-0.3.x) for the previous version.

 <div style="postion: relative; width: 337px; height: 110px;">
     <a href="https://plane.dev#gh-light-mode-only" style="position: absolute;">